-This e-book by Howard Culbertson was originally published in 1991 by the Nazarene Publishing House under ISBN number 083-411-4186.
-This NMI missionary reading book has been revised and updated.
+This book by Howard Culbertson was originally published by what is now called The Foundry under ISBN number 083-411-4186.
+The print version of this NMI mission book has been somewhat revised to update it.

-Our third furlough began in late summer of 1988.
-We arrived in Bethany, Okla., in time for the Northwest Oklahoma District Assembly.
+Our third home assignment year began in late summer.
+We arrived in Bethany, OK, in time for the Oklahoma District Assembly.
 Following an evening service, Judy Duey came hurrying across the sanctuary of Bethany First Church to greet me.

 "Do you remember that Faith Promise Convention you held in Mountain Grove?" she asked.

 I did.
-It had been 10 years earlier, during our first furlough from Italy.
+It had been 10 years earlier, during our first home assignment away from Italy.
 I had known Carl and Judy Duey in college.
 So I stayed with them that weekend.
 They were starting their family.
 They were also building a house in that small southern Missouri community.

 Giving to missions in a regular, systematic way through Faith Promise was new to Mountain Grove Nazarenes.
 It was new to Carl and Judy.
 The idea is to use a monthly or weekly approach to giving funds to carry out Christ's Great Commission.